Football in Bangladesh

 Football is one of the most popular sports in Bangladesh, introduced during the late 19th century under British rule, with Dhaka playing a central role in its development.
 The Bangladesh Football Federation was founded in 1972, a year after the country’s independence.
 The national team made its official debut at the 1973 Merdeka Cup in Malaysia.
 Domestic football resumed the same year with the Dhaka First Division League, which had existed since before the partition of India and attracted internationally renowned players like Nasser Hejazi and Emeka Ezeugo.
-Professional football was introduced in 2007 with the Bangladesh Premier League, known formerly as the B.League.
+Professional football was introduced in 2007 with the Bangladesh Football League, known formerly as the B.League.